Java Platforms and Graphics

 /**

-* A silly little application that lets you type in an amount of cents in a text
+* A little GUI application that lets you type in an amount of cents in a text

 * field and see a report of how to make that amount with the fewest number of